REPORTABLE

 intend to alter the existing law more than is necessary.
 In his book

-titled “Interpretation
+titled

-of Statutes”,
+of Statutes

 author G.E.
 Devenish deals with that presumption.
 He states the